 Our regular video-conference scholarly workshops allow early career academics and PhD candidates to present their works-in-progress to a supportive community of experienced and senior scholars from outside their own institutions.
-UC Berkeley fully funds the technology and support staff required to host these workshops.
-Since 2012, we have hosted approximately fifty video-conferenced workshops.
+Berkeley Law fully funds the technology and support staff required to host these workshops.
+Since 2012, we have hosted approximately fifty video-conference workshops.
 Our goal is to hold eight video-conference workshops each year.
-The workshops are fully funded by Berkeley Law.

 On October 14, 2019, Judy Heumann presented the topic “Reflections on the Process of Change and the role of the US in global disability reform.”